ACRoBat: Optimizing Auto-batching of Dynamic Deep Learning at Compile Time

 Deep Learning (DL) has come to play an increasing role in a wide range of applications in the recent years.
 As their applications have become more and more complex, DL models themselves have increased in size and complexity.
 For inference serving as well as for training, these models place extreme demands on DL systems and hardware today.

-An important source of complexity in DL models is the use of dynamic control flow as part of model execution.
-Unlike a static feed-forward model, the execution of a model with dynamic control flow, or a \emph{dynamic model} can differ across different inputs to the model.
-This property has been used effectively to (1) model structured data such as parse trees~\cite{treelstm, mvrnn} and images~\cite{dagrnn}, (2) perform better quality machine translations and text parsing by employing beam search~\cite{beam_search, pharoah, beam_search_parsing}, and (3) exit early out of convolutional~\cite{early_exit_cnn1, early_exit_cnn2} and transformer~\cite{deebert, depth_adaptive_transformer} models for reduced inference latency.
+An important source of complexity in DL computations is the use of dynamic control flow as part of execution.
+Unlike a static feed-forward model computation, the execution of a computation with dynamic control flow, or a \emph{dynamic computation} can differ across different inputs to the model.
+Among other applications, this property has been used effectively to (1) model structured data such as parse trees~\cite{treelstm, mvrnn} and images~\cite{dagrnn}, (2) perform better quality machine translations and text parsing by employing beam search~\cite{beam_search, pharoah, beam_search_parsing}, and (3) exit early out of convolutional~\cite{early_exit_cnn1, early_exit_cnn2} and transformer~\cite{deebert, depth_adaptive_transformer} models for reduced inference latency.
 The adaptability afforded by dynamic control flow is thus useful in a variety of situations.

 Batching is an important optimization that improves the throughput and hardware utilization during training and inference of a DL model.
 While straightforward for static DL computations, the presence of control flow divergence in dynamic computations makes manual batching difficult and error-prone.
 Thus, there has been significant past effort on performing automatic batching, or \emph{auto-batching}, for dynamic DL computations.
 In order to handle the lack of execution knowledge of a dynamic computation during compilation, past works usually either (1) heavily rely on dynamic analyses, enabling them to handle general dynamic control flow~\cite{dynet2, tffold}, or (2) are specialized for specific control flow patterns or models, thus relying more on static analyses~\cite{cavs, cortex}.
 The former frameworks often \emph{incur high execution overheads} caused by dynamic analysis, while the latter ones \emph{lack the generality} to support the wide range of existing and future control flow patterns in DL computations.